OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 It is possible to use an array as a public variable through use of the *Array* trait.
 The value for an Array can be expressed as either a Python array or a NumPy array.
-NumPy arrays are particularly useful because of the built-in mathematical capabilities.
+NumPy arrays are very useful because of Numpy's built-in mathematical capabilities.
 Either array can be n-dimensional and of potentially any type.

 Constructing an Array variable requires a couple of additional parameters that